HRCJ7/Moneytree-Light/README.md

 # Moneytree-Light
-This project is designed for the User who is to manage their accounts and check thransaction informations.
+This project is designed for the user who needs to manage their accounts and check thransaction informations.

 ## Project Infomation

 ## Project Architecture: